 Failing teaches responsibility.
 It teaches our kids to be accountable for their choices that they are making.
 When Chase failed that test he had to be responsible for it.
 He now had a grade he didn’t want in the class, so he ALL BY HIMSELF, had to make it better.
 He had to talk to the teacher about making it up or doing extra work.
 Then he had to study and retake the test for a better grade.
 If I would have forced him to study, to begin with, he would not have learned how to be responsible and have those conversations with his teacher.

-It Builds Character
+Failure Leads to Success as It Builds Character